flux-framework/flux-core/doc/man5/flux-config-job-manager.rst

 housekeeping
    (optional) Table of configuration for the job-manager housekeeping service.
-The housekeeping service is an `EXPERIMENTAL`_ alternative for handling administrative job epilog workloads.
+The housekeeping service is an alternative for handling administrative job epilog workloads.
 If enabled, resources are released by jobs to housekeeping, which runs a command or a systemd unit and releases resources to the scheduler on completion.
 See configuration